Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

   <summary>LeNet Design Build</summary>

 ### LeNet Design Build
-In this section, you will build and run the LeNet design.
-You will compile the AI Engine-ML design and integrate it into a larger system design (including the PL kernels and PS host application).
+In this section, you build and run the LeNet design.
+You also compile the AI Engine-ML design and integrate it into a larger system design (including the PL kernels and PS host application).
 You can review [Integrating the Application Section in the AI Engine-ML Documentation](#ai-engine-documentation) for the general flow.
 The following image shows the Vitis tool flow with the `make` targets (in blue) and input source files and output file generation (in red) at each step.

 ![Image of LeNet Vitis Tool Flow](images/Lenet_vitis_toolflow.PNG)